esheldon/shredder/README.md

 ## Examples

-An example using the built-in simulation
+An example using the built-in simulation.
+Required galsim to be installed

 ```python
 import numpy as np
 import shredder